Ofir-i1/Python-practice/README.md

 ## 📁 Projects

 ### 🔐 Password Generator
-A simple Python script that generates a random password based on the desired length.
+A simple script that generates a random password based on the desired length.
 It includes uppercase and lowercase letters, digits, and punctuation characters.

 #### 📌 How it works: